NSTharun/media-optimizer/README.md

 ---

 ## 🛠️ How It Works (The Pipeline)
-1. **Phase 1 (Scanning):** `ffprobe` scans the file and generates a clean, interactive list of all available audio and subtitle tracks.
+1. **Phase 1 (Scanning):** `ffprobe` scans the file and generates a clean, interactive list of all available audio and subtitle tracks while preserving original language metadata.
 2. **Phase 2 (Logic):** `mediainfo` checks your chosen audio track for spatial object data to decide between passthrough copying or FLAC compression.
-3. **Phase 3 (Extraction):** `ffmpeg` strips all subtitle tracks you didn't select, converts the audio, drops chapter metadata, and writes a temporary MKV.
+3. **Phase 3 (Scrubbing):** `ffmpeg` strips unwanted tracks, converts the audio, drops chapter metadata, and obliterates global metadata using `-map_metadata -1`.
-4. **Phase 4 (Cleaning):** `mkvpropedit` takes over to obliterate all hidden attachments, global tags, and track-statistic tags, delivering your final, optimized file.
+4. **Phase 4 (Final Remux):** `mkvmerge` performs a fresh container remux.
+This step wipes remaining global/track tags, drops all attachments, updates the FLAC technical headers, and automatically sets your selected subtitle as the "Default Track."
 ```

-Let me know if you want to tweak any wording or add anything else to it before you commit it!